akashsonowal/ml-foundations/ml_foundations/applied_science/readme.md

-# Applied Science Case Studies (Implementation Vault)
+# [Code Implementation] Applied Science Case Studies

 This repo is a summary and one stop links for all implementations.